 Maybe a better way of understanding how small Rhode Island is is by comparing it with other places.
 With 2,706 sq km, Rhode Island is roughly the size of Luxembourg or about 221 times smaller than Texas.
 You can easily cross the entire state in an hour, both north-south or east-west.

 Despite being incredibly small, Rhode Island has about 1.1 million people, making it only the seventh-least populous state.
 On the other hand, with 1006 people per square mile, it is the second-most densely populated state, only trailing New Jersey.

 Not an Island

 Despite the confusing name, the state of Rhode Island is not really an island.
-Though it does have islands, and one of them used to be called Rhode Island, now it’s most commonly named Aquidneck Island.
+Though it has islands, one of them used to be called Rhode Island, now it’s most commonly named Aquidneck Island.
 Aquidneck Island is located in Narragansett Bay – it is the biggest island in the state, but it still is a very small part of it.

 As we mentioned above, the state used to be called Rhode Island and the Providence Plantations, which meant it was mainly composed of the island of Rhode Island and the Providence Plantations on the mainland.
 With time, the Providence Plantations part was dropped, and now it was officially removed from the state name.

 So, the major part of the state is composed of what used to be called the Providence Plantations.
 On the other hand, Rhode Island (Aquidneck Island) is only 37.8 sq miles with roughly 60 000 people living in it, and it is home to three towns: Portsmouth, Middletown, and Newport.